 IR35 is a piece of tax legislation that’s designed to tax “disguised employment” at a similar rate to employment.
 Disguised employment refers to the practice of contractors working through intermediaries, such as personal service companies, potentially as a means of gaining a tax advantage for both themselves and their client.

-If you use FreeAgent’s payroll and mark relevant projects as being caught under IR35, FreeAgent creates a report that calculates the accumulated deemed payment from your IR35 contracts and shows you how much employment income the company needs to pay you in order to reduce your total deemed payment (and additional tax due) to zero by the end of the tax year.
+If you use FreeAgent’s payroll, you can mark relevant projects as being caught under IR35.
+FreeAgent will then create a report that calculates the accumulated deemed payment from your IR35 contracts, and show you how much the company needs to pay you in order to reduce your total deemed payment (and additional tax due) to zero by the end of the tax year.

 Reducing your deemed payment